qgallouedec/image_classification_instructions/README.md

 The last commit is inteded before Monday, November 16, 2022.

-## Additional requirements
+## To go further

 ### Unittest

-Your code must contain unit tests.
+Your code should contain unit tests.
 All unit tests should be contained in the `tests` directory located at the root of the directory.
 We choose to use [pytest](https://docs.pytest.org/en/7.1.x/).
 To help you write unit tests, you can consult the pytest documentation.

-### Code style

-Your code must strictly follow the [PEP8 recommendations](https://peps.python.org/pep-0008/).
-To help you format your code properly, you can use [Black](https://black.readthedocs.io/en/stable/).
-To help you sort your imports, you and [isort](https://pycqa.github.io/isort/)

-### Docstring

-Your code must be properly documented.
-It must follow the [PEP257 recommendations](https://peps.python.org/pep-0257/).
-To help you document your code properly, you can use [pydocstyle](http://www.pydocstyle.org/en/stable/).

 ### License

-Your project must be properly licensed.
+Your project should be properly licensed.
 Since it is your project, it is up to you to choose your license.
 In general, the license consists of a file named LICENSE in the root directory.
 A useful resource to help you choose: https://choosealicense.com/

+### Deep dive into the classifier

+Experiments will have to be carried out by studying the following variations:
+- use image representation by descriptors (LBP, HOG, ...) instead of raw pixels using the `scikit-image` module.
+- use of N-fold cross-validation instead of a fixed learning and testing subset.

 ## Evaluation